Data Mining Queries

 Query Tools and Interfaces

 You can build data mining queries interactively by using one of the query tools provided by SQL Server.
-The graphical Prediction Query Builder is provided in both SQL Server Data Tools (SSDT) and SQL Server Management Studio.
+The graphical Prediction Query Builder is provided in both Visual Studio with Analysis Services projects and SQL Server Management Studio.
 If you have not used the Prediction Query Builder before, we recommend that you follow the steps in the Basic Data Mining Tutorial to familiarize yourself with the interface.
 For q quick overview of the steps, see Create a Query using the Create a Prediction Query Using the Prediction Query Builder.